Chernat/contentMania/README.md

-# Grafit
+# Content Mania
-Template of website for Fitness-Studio
+Template of website for English Courses

-**GitHub Pages** you can find [there](https://chernat.github.io/-grafit/ "GitHub Pages for this repo").
+**GitHub Pages** you can find [there](https://chernat.github.io/contentMania/ "GitHub Pages for this repo").